ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 ## Mixing Recommendations {#pooling-policy-recommendations}

-In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, provided to a third party, stored for an indeterminate period of time, and eventually deleted.
+In several components of the CT Gossip ecosystem, the recommendation is made that data from multiple sources be ingested, mixed, stored for an indeterminate period of time, provided 9multiple times) to a third party, and eventually deleted.
 The instances of these recommendations in this draft are:

 - When a client receives SCTs during SCT Feedback, it should store the SCTs and Certificates for some amount of time, provide some of them